mathieucarbou/YaSolR/docs/build.md

 ### To Upgrade Your Router

-Here are below what you can add to upgrade your router:
+Below is what you can add to upgrade your router:

 |                                Hardware                                 | Description                                                                                                               |
 | :---------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------ |